IT Support Cambridge

 IT Support for Cambridge’s Key Sectors

 Toyota-tier auto supply.
 Operators feeding the Toyota Cambridge plant directly or through tier-1 suppliers.
-IT ask: IATF 16949 evidence, EDI uptime to Toyota order systems, OT-IT segmentation on plant networks, TISAX readiness for any European-OEM customers.
+IT ask: IATF 16949 evidence, EDI uptime to OEM order systems, and OT-IT segmentation on plant networks.

 General 401-corridor manufacturing.
-Custom fabrication, packaging, specialty contract manufacturing in Preston, Galt, and Hespeler.
-IT ask: ERP uptime, plant-network hygiene, vendor-security evidence for larger customers, and the baseline Microsoft stack management for office teams.
+Custom fabrication, packaging, and specialty contract manufacturing in Preston, Galt, and Hespeler.
+IT ask: ERP uptime, plant-network hygiene, vendor-security evidence for larger customers, and baseline Microsoft 365 management for office teams.

-A CISSP-certified security lead reviews every Cambridge client quarterly.
+A CISSP-certified security lead reviews every Cambridge client on a recurring basis.

 Why This Matters for Cambridge Businesses

 Cambridge operators live and die on Toyota-level vendor-security expectations.
-A single failed IATF audit or missed TISAX assessment can cost a tier-2 supplier its place in the downstream supply chain.
+A failed IATF 16949 audit or a missed customer-security assessment can cost a tier-2 supplier its place in the downstream supply chain.
 Managed IT partners who learn auto-tier frameworks on the job are learning at the supplier’s expense.

 Other Fusion Services in Cambridge